abhinav815garg/MLprojectZINE/README.md

 ## Project Details

-In this project I have implemented five different models for DDoS detection.
+In this project I have implemented six different models for DDoS detection.
 These algorithms are:

 1) Support Vector Machine(SVM)